• Skip to primary navigation

 A spoon full of sweet potato casseole.

 One thing that all sweet potato dishes must have is a sweetness component.
-It’s from apples in a layered apple and sweet potato casserole.
-You get some from the sweet potatoes themselves.
+It’s from apples in a layered apple and sweet potato casserole or marshmallows or brown sugar.
 Instead of sugar, this casserole is filled with chopped pears and honey for extra sweetness that’s not too overwhelming.
 It still tastes great as a side dish without crossing over as a dessert.

 Why you need this recipe for Sweet Potato Souffle